weka/csi-wekafs/deploy/helm/csi-wekafsplugin/LOCAL.md

    ```
    Then proceed to [Helm installation](#install-driver)
 ## Upgrading from versions below v2.0.0
 In version v2.0.0, fsGroup support was added to CSIDriver.
-Since CSIDriver component is considered immutual by Kubernetes,
+Since CSIDriver component is considered immutable by Kubernetes,
 upgrading the driver requires a complete removal and reinstallation of the CSI driver.

 > **NOTE:** Existing Weka CSI volumes and workloads using those volumes will not be affected by Weka CSI Plugin uninstallation.